1988 Pakistan Air Force C-130B crash: Aftermath

-The Government of Pakistan announced that a state funeral would take place, and that Zia-ul-Haq would be buried with military honors in a specially crafted white marble tomb, adjacent to Shah Faisal Mosque in Islamabad.
-The funeral, on 19 August 1988, was attended by 30 heads of state, including the presidents of Bangladesh, China, Egypt, Iran, India, Turkey, and the United Arab Emirates as well as the Aga Khan IV and representatives of the crowned heads of Saudi Arabia and Jordan.
-Key American politicians, U.S. Embassy staff in Islamabad, key personnel of the Pakistan Armed Forces, and chiefs of staff of the Army, Navy, Air Force also attended the funeral.
-It was held with full military honors that included a sounding by light artillery of a 21-gun salute.
+The Government of Pakistan announced that a state funeral would take place, and that Zia would be buried with military honors in a specially crafted white marble tomb, adjacent to Shah Faisal Mosque in Islamabad.
+The funeral, on 19 August 1988, was attended by 30 heads of state, including the presidents of Bangladesh, China, Egypt, Iran, India, Turkey, and the United Arab Emirates, as well as representatives of the kings of Saudi Arabia and Jordan.
+Key American politicians, U.S. Embassy staff in Islamabad, key personnel of the Pakistan Armed Forces, and chiefs of staff of the Army, Navy, Air Force also attended the funeral, as did the Aga Khan IV.
+It was held with full military honors that included a sounding by light artillery QF-25 of a 21-gun salute.
 During the ceremony, nearly 1 million mourners chanted "Zia ul-Haq, you will live as long as the sun and moon remain above."
 He was buried in a 1.2-by-3-metre grave in front of the Faisal Mosque that Zia ordered the construction built of in honour of King Faisal of Saudi Arabia and the friendship between Pakistan and Saudi Arabia.
 In attendance was his successor President Ghulam Ishaq Khan, members of the Joint Chiefs of Staff Committee, high-ranking military and civilian officials, as well as foreign dignitaries such as President Yang Shangkun of China, President Hussain Muhammad Ershad of Bangladesh and US Secretary of State George P. Shultz.
 Shultz called Zia "a great fighter for freedom," while Vice President George H. W. Bush called him a "great friend."

 Elections were held in 1988 and Benazir Bhutto became prime minister.